 Incubation, Entrepreneurship & Access to Capital

 Board, Forum for Women Entrepreneurs (FWE) (1995-2000).
-FWE was a non-profit focused on increasing the number of women technology entrepreneurs in Silicon Valley.
+FWE, now known as Watermark, was a non-profit focused on increasing the number of women technology entrepreneurs in Silicon Valley.
 Designed several of the programs and boot camps to increase women founders’ skills and abilities to grow and manage their companies and raise capital.

-Venture Partner, New Vista Capital, seed stage venture fund focused on women and minority founded tech startups
+Venture Partner, New Vista Capital, seed-stage venture fund focused on women and POC founded tech startups

 Founder, 1st Wednesdays, networking group for venture capital women.